 - Ensure your customers are notified promptly of any available updated Instructions for Use.

 - Consult the FDA Guidance, “Deciding When to Submit a 510(k) for a Change to an Existing Device” to determine if a new 510(k) submission may be necessary for any labeling or design changes.

 - Submit reprocessing validation test reports in future dental operative unit 510(k)s and describe how reprocessing was considered in the design of the device (e.g. water source, materials, connectors, etc.).

 Contact the FDA if you have questions related to new validation and labeling instructions for dental unit waterlines.
 FDA recommends submission of reprocessing validation protocols via the Pre-Submission process prior to conducting testing.
-Please refer to the FDA Guidance document “Requests for Feedback on Medical Device Submissions: The Pre-Submission Program and Meetings with Food and Drug Administration Staff” issued on September 29, 2017.
+Please refer to the FDA Guidance document “Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.”

 If you have questions, please contact CDRH’s Division of Industry and Consumer Education (DICE) DICE@fda.hhs.gov, or via phone at 1-800-638-2041, or 301-796-7100.